mpc-msri/EzPC/README.md

 We plan to release a docker version of the system as well which will make the system easier to setup.

-We plan to release a docker version of the system as well which will make the system easier to setup.

 ## Wiki
 Wiki section of this repository provides coding practices and examples to get started with EzPC.